OSMLatam/OSM-Notes-Ingestion/README.md

 ## WMS layer

 This is the way to create the objects for the WMS layer.
-More information in the `README.md` file under the `sql/wms` directory.
+More information is in the `README.md` file under the `sql/wms` directory.

 ```
 psql -d notes -v ON_ERROR_STOP=1 -f ~/OSM-Notes-profile/sql/wms/prepareDatabase.sql